Rot-Front

 Rot-Front (Russian Рот-Фронт) is a settlement 60 kilometres east of Bishkek in the Chüy Region of Kyrgyzstan, near the border of Kazakhstan.
 Its population was 968 in 2021.
-Originally settled by Germans, a significant minority remains.
-It was founded as Bergtal (also sometimes spelt Bergthal) and renamed Rot-Front in 1927.
+Rot-Front was originally settled by Germans; a significant German minority remains in the settlement.
+It was founded as Bergtal (also sometimes spelled Bergthal) and renamed Rot-Front in 1927.

 History

 At the end of the 19th century, German-speaking settlers from the Russian Empire moved to Central Asia to obtain new lands.
 Most these settlers were Mennonites.
 The village of Bergtal, one of several originally German settlements in Kyrgyzstan, was established on the very rich black soil of the Chüy Valley, at the foot of the Tian Shan mountains, by Baptist and Mennonite families who had emigrated from East Frisia some three hundred years earlier to escape forced military service.
 At the end of the 19th century many moved to central Asia from the Volga and Crimea.

 In the first year of settlement, 41 simlins (earth dwellings) made of mud bricks with thatched roofs were built along the village street, which were about 2 metres deep into the ground and about 80 centimetres above the surface.

 The first school teachers gave their lessons in German in private homes.
 Even after the village school was built, German was still the language of instruction until 1938; after that, only Russian was allowed to be taught and pupils were forbidden to speak German.

 In 1931, the kolkhoz Ragaduga was also formed in "Bergtal" together with Grünfeld and with the Stalinization of the Soviet Union the village was renamed Rot-Front in 1936 after the separation of the kolkhoz.

 During the Second World War, the Bergtalers suffered the same fate as all ethnic Germans in the Soviet Union.
 They were not deported, they already lived in a region to which others were deported, but the ethnic Germans of Rotfront were subject to much suspicion and discrimination and more than a third of the men conscripted died in the forced labour of the "Trudarmee".
 Women were also sent for forced labour.
 Many children were left without parents and without care.
 Parallel to the forced labour, other minorities from the Caucasus were forcibly resettled in the Red Front.